How it works

 Lawyer consultation

-If a legal assessment of your specific situation becomes necessary, we arrange one with a lawyer from our partner law firm specialised in Berlin tenancy law.
+If a legal assessment of your specific situation becomes necessary, a referral to a lawyer specialised in Berlin tenancy law is planned.
+This stage is currently in preparation.

 - Personal assessment of your specific situation